Sterling Highway MP 45–60 Project

 Contractor: QAP-Traylor Joint Venture

 This project consisted of upgrading two existing roads on either side of Juneau Creek Canyon: West Juneau Road on the west and Slaughter Ridge Road on the east.
-These roads will provide valuable access to Phases 2–6 throughout the duration of the project.
+These roads will provide valuable access to Stages 2–6 throughout the duration of the project.
 This project also establishes a project office/staging area (Tract C) along the existing Sterling Highway near the Quartz Creek Road intersection.

 Designer: DOWL